Periodic Reporting for period 2 - InPharma (A fully integrated, animal-free, end-to-end modelling approach to oral drug product development)

 The main research objectives in InPharma are to develop a fully integrated, end-to-end model-based approach to oral drug development, linking ‘big data’ available from drug profiling repositories with computational tools to predict oral formulation design, generating innovative physiologically relevant in vitro tools and adapting computational models to predict drug absorption from ‘enabling’ oral drug formulations in clinically relevant scenarios.

-This research strategy is reflected in two research work packages (WPs), and a summary of the key achievements in these WPs during this reporting period are detailed as follows:
+This research strategy is reflected in two research work packages (WPs), with key achievements in the project summarized as follows:

-• Research in WP2 is focused on developing animal-free assessment methods for predicting formulation performance in patients.
-This is achieved by developing in vitro methodologies that are bio-predictive of enabling formulations under clinically relevant conditions, as well as the development of in silico models for predicting the drug concentration profile in patients after oral administration.
-Highlights of WP2 within this reporting period are progress made in advancing the animal-free ‘rDCS approach’ to predicting formulation strategy (ESR7), novel in vitro methods explored for evaluating bio-enabled formulations (ESR8, ESR9, ESR11, ESR12 & ESR13) and advancing in silico approaches to replace allometric scaling from animal studies with virtual trials (ESR8, ESR10, ESR11 & ESR12).
+WP2 focuses on developing animal-free assessment methods for predicting formulation performance in patients.
+This is achieved by developing in vitro methodologies that are bio-predictive of enabling formulations under clinically relevant conditions, as well as developing in silico models for predicting drug concentration profiles in patients after oral administration.
+Highlights of WP2 include progress in establishing the animal-free ‘rDCS approach’ to predicting formulation strategy (ESR7), novel in vitro methods for evaluating bio-enabled formulations (ESR8, ESR9, ESR11, ESR12 & ESR13), and advancing in silico approaches to replace allometric scaling from animal studies with virtual trials (ESR8, ESR10, ESR11 & ESR12).

-Collectively, these new technologies and tools will address the needs of the pharmaceutical industry for accelerating ‘molecule to market’ timelines for oral medicines.
-The outcomes from InPharma also align with societal obligations towards reducing animal testing in drug development.
-Finally, a key impact of InPharma will be that new medicines will be brought to the market more efficiently, with lower overall costs and crucially also with fewer ethical challenges associated with the conduct of testing in animals.
+Collectively, the new technologies and tools developed by InPharma will support the pharmaceutical industry's need to accelerate 'molecule to market' timelines for oral medicines.
+The outcomes from InPharma also align with societal obligations to reduce animal testing in drug development.
+Ultimately, a key impact of InPharma will be the more efficient formulation design of oral medicines, faster market access timelines for new medicines with lower overall costs and fewer ethical challenges associated with animal testing.